-The head shall prepare a written report covering the major points of the conference.
-A copy of the report shall be provided to the faculty member within a month of the conference.
-The faculty member shall be asked to sign it as confirmation of having seen it.
-If the faculty member does not agree with material in the report, he or she may write a response to be appended to the report.
-One copy of the signed report and response, if there is one, is to be retained for the faculty member's departmental personnel file; another copy is to be given to the faculty member.
-This report is to remain confidential, available only for the use of the concerned faculty member and any University officials who have supervisory power over the faculty member.
+The head/chair or unit head shall prepare a written report covering the major points of the conference.
+A copy of the report shall be provided to the research faculty member within a month of the conference.
+The research faculty member shall be asked to sign it as confirmation of having seen it.
+If the research faculty member does not agree with material in the report, he/she may write a response to be appended to the report.
+One copy of the signed report and response, if there is one, is to be retained for the research faculty member's departmental personnel file and copied to the Office of the Provost; another copy is to be given to the research faculty member.
+This report is to remain confidential, available only for the use of the concerned research faculty member and any University officials who have supervisory responsibility over the research faculty member.